 Successive government views on Humanism in RE

-In 1994 the then (Conservative) Secretary of State for Education wrote to the BHA: ‘Let me assure you that we fully appreciate the role which the BHA in particular has played in the development of RE in this country,’ and ‘…it is perfectly possible for RE to include teaching about non-theistic ways of life, such as humanism, and the moral values associated with them.’
+In 1994 the then (Conservative) Secretary of State for Education wrote to Humanists UK: ‘Let me assure you that we fully appreciate the role which Humanists UK in particular has played in the development of RE in this country,’ and ‘…it is perfectly possible for RE to include teaching about non-theistic ways of life, such as humanism, and the moral values associated with them.’
 This inclusion of Humanism can be seen in all more recent national Government publications on RE.
 For example, in England:

 - The 2004 National Framework says ‘To ensure that all pupils’ voices are heard and the religious education curriculum is broad and balanced, it is recommended that there are opportunities for all pupils to study… secular philosophies such as humanism.’
 And during key stages 1-3, it is recommended that pupils study ‘a secular world view, where appropriate’.

 - The 2007 key stage 3 programme of study makes the same recommendation, defining a secular world view as ‘secular philosophies such as Humanism.’
 The key stage 4 programme of study says that pupils should have ‘opportunities to study a range of philosophical and ethical issues that are of relevance to young people’s experience or aspirations and that make reference to some religious and philosophical traditions.’
 ‘Religious and philosophical traditions’ is defined as including ‘Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism, the Baha’i faith, Jainism, Zoroastrianism and secular philosophies such as Humanism.’